 These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and relevant provisions of the Jamaican Companies Act.
-They have been prepared on the historical cost basis, except for the revaluation of available-for-sale financial assets.
+They have been prepared on the historical cost basis, except for the measurement of available-for-sale financial assets at fair value.